Last Updated: April 4, 2024

 Controversy

-The State Department's internal review into 33,000 emails that Clinton had turned over concluded in September 2019.
-The review found 588 violations of security procedures and found that Clinton's use of personal email server increased the risk of compromising State Department information.
+The State Department's internal review of 33,000 emails that Hillary had turned over concluded in September 2019.
+The review found 588 violations of security procedures and found that Clinton's use of a personal email server increased the risk of compromising State Department information.
 The investigation established that there was "no persuasive evidence of systemic, deliberate mishandling of classified information."

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.